nezaboodka/reactronic/README.md

   NoCache = -5, // default for transaction
 }

-enum AsyncMode {
+enum ConcurrentCall {
-  PreventReentrance = 1, // fail with error if there is an existing transaction in progress (default) RestartChallenger = 0, // wait for existing transaction to finish and then restart recent one DiscardExisting = -1, // discard existing transaction in favor of recent one DiscardExistingNoWait = -2, // discard existing transaction, but don't wait for its finish AllowReentrance = -3, // multiple simultaneous transactions are allowed }
+  ExitWithError = 1, // fail with error if there is an existing transaction in progress (default) WaitAndRestart = 0, // wait for existing transaction to finish and then restart reentrant one DiscardPrevious = -1, // discard existing transaction in favor of recent one DiscardPreviousNoWait = -2, // discard existing transaction, but don't wait for its finish RunSimultaneously = -3, // multiple simultaneous transactions are allowed }

 enum ApartFrom {